 Tessa Gengnagel studied History and Latin Philology of the Middle Ages for her B.A. at the University of Freiburg before obtaining an M.A. in European Multimedia Arts & Cultural Heritage Studies at the University of Cologne.
 She is currently pursuing her Ph.D. in the field of Digital Humanities under the supervision of Prof. Manfred Thaller and Prof. Susanne Wittekind.
 The thesis is focused on the digital scholarly edition of non-textual materials, e.g. multi-transmitted picture programmes in medieval manuscripts and multi-versioned modern film works.
 From early on in her studies, she has held several positions as student and research assistant, such as working in the project management of the Marie Curie DiXiT.
 Occasionally, you may find her tweeting as @resonanzfilter and blogging under parergon.hypotheses.org about her academic life and specifically her interest in interdisciplinarity, methodology and epistemology.

 Aylin Malcolm is a Ph.D. candidate in English at the University of Pennsylvania, with research interests in late medieval English and French literature, the history of ecological science, and digital manuscript studies.
 Aylin holds an M.A. in English from Ohio State University and a B.A.&Sc. in Environment from McGill University.
 Their dissertation considers literature and the life sciences in late medieval Western Europe, read alongside historical environmental changes.
-They are also highly motivated by the desire to make medieval scientific manuscripts more accessible in the twenty-first century, leading to an interest in digital editions and related resources.
-Aylin is the editorial assistant of Manuscript Studies, the journal of the Schoenberg Institute for Manuscript Studies, and tweets as @Malentendre and @medvlecocritic.
+They are also interested in digital editions and other methods of making medieval scientific manuscripts more accessible in the twenty-first century.
+Aylin is the current Brizdle-Schoenberg Fellow in the History of Material Texts and tweets as @Malentendre and @medvlecocritic.
 For more information about Aylin’s current projects, visit aylinmalcolm.com.

-Daniela Schulz studied History and English in Cologne, with a focus on medieval history, and also received some training in what’s now commonly called “Digital Humanities”.
-After positions in various digital edition projects such as the “St Patrick’s Confessio HyperText Stack” (Royal Irish Academy, Dublin) or the “Edition der Fränkischen Herrschererlasse” (Cologne University / North Rhine-Westphalian Academy of Sciences, Humanities and the Arts), Schulz is currently working at the Herzog August Bibliothek Wolfenbüttel in the context of the “CLARIAH-DE”-project.
-In parallel, she is also writing a doctoral thesis focusing on the digital edition of an early medieval Roman law text.
-The thesis is jointly supervised by Professor Jochen Johrendt and Professor Patrick Sahle (Bergische Universität Wuppertal), and funded by the Wuppertal graduate programme “Document – Text – Edition”.
+After positions in various digital edition projects such as the “St Patrick’s Confessio HyperText Stack” (Royal Irish Academy, Dublin) or the “Edition der Fränkischen Herrschererlasse” (Cologne University / North Rhine-Westphalian Academy of Sciences, Humanities and the Arts), Daniela Schulz is currently working at the Herzog August Bibliothek Wolfenbüttel in the context of “CLARIAH-DE” and the “Hybridedition der deutschsprachigen Werke des Martin Opitz”.
 Her main research interests are digital scholarly editing, data modeling, LOD, manuscript studies as well as late antique / early medieval (legal) history.
+Daniela (rarely) tweets as @DelaLostinDH.
+For more information visit https://www.hab.de/author/danielaschulz/.